Answered By: Lynn VanLeer Last Updated: May 24, 2017 Views: 1902

 See our Keyword Searching Guide for more help with brainstorming synonyms.

-Watch a video on YouTube demonstrating how you enter your keywords can drastically affect the number of results found.
+Watch a video demonstrating how entering your keywords can drastically affect the number of results found.

 Video: How to find more results